OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/automatically-track-third-party-helm-charts/index.md

 ### Helpful settings

 By default, Octopus will start versioning releases from `0.0.1` and count up patch versions from there.
-That's not particularly useful when we already have a meaningful version number attached to the Helm chart.
+Helm charts already have a meaningful version number that you may wish to use instead.

-Let's change our releases to track the Helm chart version by heading to the project settings and changing the release versioning rule to use the version number from our deployment step.
+You can change our releases to track the Helm chart version by heading to the project settings and changing the release versioning rule to use the version number from our deployment step.

 :::figure
 ![Change release versioning](/docs/projects/project-triggers/external-feed-triggers/use-cases/helm-chart-versioning-rule.png)